satya-sh/Assignment-8---Packer-Terraform/README.md

 This setup demonstrates a fully automated pipeline:
 1. **Terraform** for provisioning core AWS infrastructure
 2. **Ansible** for remote configuration management

----

-**Thank you for checking out this project!** Feel free to customize the code, adjust AMI IDs, or modify instance types for your own AWS environment.
-If you have any questions or improvements, please submit a pull request or open an issue.

-Enjoy your automated AWS environment!